 Advertising itself as Germany’s news in English, The Local is first and foremost a news site for expats.
 The Local also has an English jobs section, although this is a search-bot function which gathers job descriptions from other sites which are posted in English, rather than original content.

 The JobsIn family of sites offer job postings in English for several German cities.
 Each one has its own unique URL.
 Here are the links for Munich, Düsseldorf, Cologne, Frankfurt, Hamburg, Berlin and Leipzig.
 This site is a search algorithm of jobs which have been advertised on other sites, pulled together into one place.

 Germany StartUp Jobs

-Germany StartUp Jobs is a fairly new site which also plays predominantly in the tech / IT field but has some other job categories too.
-There is a particularly strong focus on jobs in Berlin, which isn't surprising given that it's mainly jobs in tech industries which are listed.
+Germany StartUp Jobs is predominantly for roles in the tech / IT field but has some other job categories too.
+There is a particularly strong focus on jobs in Berlin, which isn’t surprising given that it’s mainly jobs in tech industries which are listed.

 Now, you’re probably not going to find your dream career here, but there are a few groups on the Book of Face which act as bulletin boards for those offering and those seeking English speaking jobs in Germany.
 Be warned that most of these are for fairly casual and entry-level jobs.

 The ones listed below are those with the most members and which appear to be the most active.

 - English Jobs Düsseldorf